LABORATORY EXPERIMENTS

 Ecological validity can be challenging in lab experiments when researchers cannot manipulate the variables they want to investigate.
 For instance, Stanley Milgram initially sought to explore the dynamics of atrocities like those seen in the Holocaust.
 However, he couldn't ethically manipulate participants to engage in actual violence.
 Consequently, he devised the electric shock experiment as a substitute, aiming for its findings to reflect real-world behaviour.
 Despite the controlled lab environment, Milgram believed his study could provide insights applicable to real-life situations, showcasing ecological validity.

 However, Milgram's study lacked both mundane realism and ecological validity.
-While one of Milgram's variations showed how obedience levels dropped when the learner and the teacher were in the same room, the case of Milgram's study lacked both mundane realism and ecological validity.
+While one of Milgram's variations showed that obedience levels dropped when the learner and the teacher were in the same room, Milgram's study lacked both mundane realism and ecological validity.
 While one of Milgram's variations showed how obedience levels dropped when the learner and the teacher were in the same room, it did not accurately reflect real-life dynamics.
 Additionally, the study's applicability to events like the Holocaust was questioned.
 In real-life scenarios, SS soldiers often shot their victims even when they were nearby, and their obedience to authority persisted even in dire circumstances, which was not adequately captured in Milgram's study.

 In conclusion, while a study may lack mundane realism, it can still possess ecological validity and vice versa.
 Both concepts are integral to understanding the external validity of research, allowing us to apply findings to broader contexts, such as different cultures, locations, populations, and settings.

-THREATS TO THE INTERNAL VALIDITY OF LABORATORY EXPERIMENTS: Participant awareness of being in an experiment can trigger demand characteristics, social desirability bias, and the Hawthorne effect, influencing participant behaviour and threatening internal validity.
+Participant awareness of being in an experiment can trigger demand characteristics, social desirability bias, and the Hawthorne effect, influencing participant behaviour and threatening internal validity.

 Demand characteristics might include the following behaviour:

-SOCIAL DESIRABILITY BIAS bias occurs when participants respond in a way they perceive as socially acceptable or desirable rather than providing honest responses.
+• SOCIAL DESIRABILITY BIAS occurs when participants respond in a way they perceive as socially acceptable or desirable rather than providing honest responses.
 In lab experiments, participants may modify their behaviour or responses to avoid judgment or to present themselves in a favourable light.
 For instance, in a lab study examining attitudes towards recycling, participants might overstate their commitment to recycling if they believe it is socially desirable, even if their behaviour differs.

-They also may be biased in assessing someone’s behaviour—seeing what they want to see as it supports their hypothesis.
+• They may also be biased in assessing someone’s behaviour—seeing what they want to see, as it supports their hypothesis.

-ETHICS: Ethical considerations in lab experiments encompass standard principles such as participant confidentiality, informed consent, and minimizing psychological or physical harm.
+ETHICS: Ethical considerations in lab experiments encompass standard principles such as participant confidentiality, informed consent, and minimising psychological or physical harm.
 Unlike field experiments, ethical concerns are typically less pronounced in lab settings since participants are aware of their participation, making obtaining informed consent and managing deception less problematic.

 EXAMPLES: